 John and Louisa went on to have a large family together.
 Emily b.1883, Agnes Elizabeth b.1884, Ernest William b.
 1886, Stephen James b.1887, twins, John William and Mary Ann b.
 1890, Effie Doris b.1891, Louisa Jane b.1891 (and died 1891).
 Katie b.
 1894 (and died 1894) and Olive Anne b.
 1897.
 Ten children in all with two dying in infancy.

-I believe from stories that my grandfather (Ernest) told that one of his brothers and I think it was Stephen went onto be a bit of a well known sportsman with the newly emerging motor-bikes craze in New Zealand.
+I believe from stories that my grandfather (Ernest) told that one of his grandfathers brothers (and I think it was Stephen) went onto be a bit of a well known sportsman with the newly emerging motor-bikes craze in New Zealand.

 The 1900 electoral rolls showed John as an Overseer and Louisa as a married woman living in the Waipawa district.
 In the same year newspapers reported the marriage of John and Louisa’s daughter, Emily who went from her father’s home in Mangatera, near Dannevirke, New Zealand.
 At the time John was 44.
 This marriage did not last long and its demise could have been impacted by the birth and death of an infant child.
 On the 7th March 1908, Emily remarried, again from her father’s home.
 This time in Wanganui, to Edward Davies at Manawatu-Wanganui, New Zealand.
 Tragically this husband would die a few years later at the age of 25.